 I have a lot of hang-ups when it comes to decorating for Halloween.
-I refuse to do anything spider-related (because my arachnophobia is real) and I actually don’t love the typical color scheme that much!
+Since I refuse to do anything spider-related (because my arachnophobia is real) and I actually don’t love the typical color scheme that much!
 Orange is hard for me, as I’ve mentioned before on this blog.
-There is no escaping it this time of year, but as long as the orange is just in pumpkin form I’m fine.
-I am on a black and white kick right now so I decided to make a cute, mostly black and white eyeball garland to add to my little entry-way display this year!
+There is no escaping it this time of year, but as long as the orange is just in pumpkin form, we’re fine.
+I am on an indefinite black and white kick, so I decided to make a cute, mostly black and white eyeball garland to add to my little entry-way display this year!
 I LOVE how it turned out.
-I think it’s just the right amount of creepy meets cute.
-Do you agree?
+Don’t you think it’s just the right amount of creepy meets cute?

 It was super cheap (yay!) and easy to put together.
 Here’s how to make one:

-I started by measuring how long I wanted my garland to be and cut the twine to that length.
+Start by measuring how long you want your garland to be, cut the twine to that length.

-Then I hot glued the felt eyeballs to the twine with even distance between each one.
-As I waited for the glue to cool I cut strips out from my fabric and ribbons.
 The striped scraps are actually from an old tank top I had.
 The ghost fabric was a scarf I found at Dollar Tree.
 The black sparkly and purple ribbons are from Wal Mart.
-(I ended up not using the sparkly one, it was too thick and wiry.)

 I then tied scraps on in between the eyeballs to fill up the space.